tienfeek/chute-tutorials/Android/CloudGalleryTutorial/README.md

 }
 </code></pre>

+CloudGalleryTutorialApp can also be neglected by registering CloudGalleryApp into the manifest instead of CloudGalleryTutoiralApp if the developer doesn't have the need for extending the Application class.

 ##CloudGalleryTutorialActivity.java
-This class is an Activity class that contains a "Start Cloud Gallery" button.
+This Activity class contains a "Start Cloud Gallery" button.
 When the button is clicked, GalleryActivity is started.
 <pre><code>
 @Override
 		public void onClick(View v) {